sensor-climate-control/.github/profile/README.md

 ## Using the Project
 ### Hardware requirements
 You must have at least one sensor module that can get temperature and humidity data and send that data over the network.
 When developing the project, we used an [Arduino Nano RP2040 Connect](https://store.arduino.cc/products/arduino-nano-rp2040-connect) with a [DHT11 Sensor](https://www.adafruit.com/product/386).
+However, our project is compatible any system that can gather temperature and humidity data, then send that data over the network via an HTTP PUT request.

 To set up a sensor module, follow the instructions [here](https://github.com/sensor-climate-control/scc-sensor).

 ### Software setup
 You can either use our cloud-hosted web server at [osuscc.azurewebsites.net](https://osuscc.azurewebsites.net) (recommended), or self-host a web server using the instructions [here](https://github.com/sensor-climate-control/scc-web#self-hosting).

-Additionally, our recommended configuration is for your sensors to directly communicate with the web server, but we also support a configuration with a local server that handles the web server communication ([setup instructions](https://github.com/sensor-climate-control/scc-local-server)).
+Additionally, our recommended configuration is for your sensors to directly communicate with the web server, but we also support a configuration with a local server that handles the web server communication, which can be run on a Raspberry Pi, laptop, server, etc. ([setup instructions](https://github.com/sensor-climate-control/scc-local-server)).

 ## Repositories and Documentation
 All documentation can be found in the respective repositories: